 The use of technology to track regulatory compliance is referred to as RegTech.
 To automate data monitoring and reporting, regulatory technology solutions use tools that can handle large datasets or unstructured data.
 These technologies are also intended to help financial institutions comply with changing regulations in different jurisdictions around the world.

 As political governments change and governments try to promote more strictly enforced cybersecurity laws, the prominence of RegTech may help to preserve fintech security.
 These tools are designed to manage large data transfers to meet regulatory requirements.

 What Does the Future Hold for the Fintech-Proptech Mix?

-Disruptive change is expected to continue in almost every crack and crevice of legacy industries.
+Disruptive change is expected to keep shaking the very foundation of legacy industries until they fall down.
 The Property Management Sector is no exception.
-The adoption of financial technologies by Property Occupants will have a long-term impact on entire economic structures and consumer behavior.
+The adoption of financial technologies by Property Occupants will have a long-term impact on entire economic structures and consumer behaviour.

 i4T Maintenance Software - The Most Disruptive PropTech

 i4T Maintenance Is an All-in-One Revolutionised Software That Automates and Streamlines the Daily Property Maintenance Operations, Making It the Best Choice for Real Estate Agents Around the World.

 With the launch of i4T Global Version 3.0, the i4T Maintenance product suite is now categorised into i4T Maintenance Real Estate and i4T Maintenance Strata.
 Our Platform is highly versatile and scalable to businesses of all sizes, with innovative capabilities that simplify compliance while effectively managing a variety of properties.